About

 02

-The Professional Arc
+The Professional Work

 03

 There's a Japanese concept called kintsugi—repairing broken pottery with gold, making the breaks part of the design.
-And wabi-sabi—finding beauty in imperfection and transience.
+That's my approach to engineering: constraints aren't limitations ON the work.
+They SHAPE the work.

 04

-The Philosophy
+Engineering Philosophy

 • First principles over patterns.
 Build from fundamentals, not best practices.
 Question inherited assumptions.